horeaporutiu/VSCodeTutorial/README.md

     process.exit(-1);
 });
 ```

-In terms of the code above,
-we are importing the new `fabric-network` module from NPM, and then
-using that to create an identity by passing in our cert and private
+This code creates an identity by passing in our certificate and private key.
-key that we got from the GitHub repo.
-The new identity will be stored
-in a folder called `_idwallet`.
+Notice we are using the `fabric-network` NPM package to call the `createIdentity` method,
+and then using the `import` function to add that identity to our wallet.
 The most important line of this file
-is the `await wallet.import(identityLabel, X509WalletMixin.createIdentity('Org1MSP', cert, key));` line which actually creates a new MSP identity using our
+is the `await wallet.import(identityLabel, X509WalletMixin.createIdentity('Org1MSP', cert, key));` line
-cert and key file.
-This [MSP(Membership Service Provider)](https://hyperledger-fabric.readthedocs.io/en/release-1.3/msp.html)
+which actually creates a new MSP identity using our cert and key file.
+This [MSP(Membership Service Provider)]
- identity will be able to connect to the
+(https://hyperledger-fabric.readthedocs.io/en/release-1.3/msp.html) identity will be able to connect to the
 network and invoke smart contracts.

 ## Step 7.
 Add Identity
 ![packageFile](/docs/addIdentityScript.gif)
+Now that we have an identity that can interact with our network, we need to
-Next, we need to run `npm install` to install all the dependencies that
-are needed to connect to our local Fabric network.
+to run `npm install` to install all the dependencies that are needed to connect to our local Fabric network.

-Run `npm install` in the `VSCodeLocalNetwork`.
-Then, run `node addIdentity`.
+1. Run `npm install` in the `VSCodeLocalNetwork`.
-You should see that this command creates a new folder called `_idwallet` and
+2. Then, run `node addIdentity`.
+You should see that this command creates a new folder called `_idwallet`
-populates that folder with the MSP identity, which in our case goes by the name
+ and populates that folder with the MSP identity, which in our case goes by the name of
-of
 `User1@org1.example.com`.
 Nice job!

 ## Step 8.
 Update network ports
 ![packageFile](/docs/addPorts.gif)

-Next, open the `network.yaml` in the `VSCodeLocalNetwork` folder.
+1. Next, open the `network.yaml` in the `VSCodeLocalNetwork` folder.
 We will use this file to connect
 to our Docker containers running locally.

-To see your docker containers
-running locally, run `docker ps`.
+2. To see your docker containers running locally, run `docker ps`.
 Your output should look something like this:

 ![packageFile](/docs/ports.png)

- 🚧🚧🚧 Everyone's ports will be different, so you  cannot just copy my port numbers
+**Important Note: your ports will differ from those shown**

-here, it wont work! 🚧🚧🚧 Next, look for `fabric-peer`,`fabric-ca`,
-and `fabric-orderer` in the `docker ps` logs.
-It's gonna be jumbled up, probably, so
+3. Next, look for `fabric-peer`,`fabric-ca`, and `fabric-orderer` in the `docker ps` logs.
-be careful here.
-The 5 digit number is the port number that we need to update in the
+It's likely going to be hard to read, so be careful here.
+The 5 digit number is the port
-appropriate place in the `network.yaml` file.
-So for the peer, ca, and orderer, we
+number that we need to update in the appropriate place in the `network.yaml` file.
-must update the `url` field as shown above in the gif.
+Update the peer, ca, and orderer's url field as shown in the preceding gif.

-So for the example above, I would change the ports in `network.yaml` to the
+In the example above the ports in `network.yaml` would be set as follows:
-following.
-First the orderer:

 ```
 orderers: